dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### Insert Note

 Insert the contents from a note into another note.
 You can configure a starting hierarchy for this command.
 Useful if you designated a hierarchy (eg. `templates`) for insertions.

 - configuration: [[defaultInsertHierarchy|dendron.topic.config.dendron#defaultinserthierarchy]]

+### Insert Note Link

+Insert the note link into the current document using lookup.

 ### Move Note